oracle-livelabs/database/datapump-x-platform-migration/03-xtts-prechecks/xtts-prechecks.md

     order by platform_id;
     </copy>
   ```
+__Hit ENTER/RETURN__

 ![Check if target platform is supported](./images/target-platform-supported.png " ")

-## Task 1: DBTIMEZONE
+## Task 2: DBTIMEZONE (__SOURCE__)
 You should always check that your SOURCE and TARGET database are located in the same timezone.
 Open on source and target SQL*Plus and execute:
   ```
     <copy>
     SELECT DBTIMEZONE FROM dual;
     </copy>
   ```
 ![Checking DBTIMEZONE](./images/dbtimezone.png " ")

-You'll see, in our example source and target databases are in different timezones.
+When you open on target also SQL*Plus and execute the same command, you'll see, in this lab source and target databases are in different timezones.
 This might cause issues when your source database tables have columns with "__TimeStamp with Local Time Zone__ (TSLTZ)".
 You can execute the next query to see if the source database uses these data types:

   ```
     <copy>